Commercial Auto Insurance

 3. Manage your risks and maintain a clean record

-Your driving history has one of the largest impacts on your premium overall.
+Your driving history is one of the biggest factors that impacts the cost of your commercial auto insurance premium.
 Even a tiny infraction can significantly increase your rate.
-By keeping a clean driving record for you and your employees, your rates can remain at an affordable price.
+By keeping a clean driving record for you and your employees, your insurance rates can remain at an affordable price.

-Beyond an accident-free driving record, maintaining your company-owned vehicles helps manage the risks you or your employees face when operating the vehicle.
+Beyond an accident-free driving record, maintaining your business cars helps manage the risks you or your employees face when operating the vehicle.
 Staying on top of the maintenance and service schedules, as well as properly cleaning them, will provide a safer work area for vehicle operators.

 Additionally, make sure to share tips for safe driving with your employees, such as avoiding calls and texts while on the road.